TedHusted/awake/awake.md/awake.md

 The Deputy Director of the Office of AI Standards and Accountability (OASA), Dr. Sophia Marquez, leads the daily training session.
 OASA is also the body that curates the Haven browsing tool.

 “Happy Wednesday,” says Dr. Marquez.
-She made a show of pressing a button on her laptop saying, “Nexus monitoring is now disengaged for this room, and neural link usage is blocked.
+She made a show of pressing a button on her tablet saying, “Nexus monitoring is now disengaged for this room, and neural link usage is blocked.
 You may use your workstations to submit your data sets for analysis.”

 Marquez looks around the room before continuing, “Let’s start with DHS today.
 Dr. Hammond, what are the key data points you pulled from Ruby today?”